kexiZeroing/kexiZeroing.github.io/src/blog/http-connection-caching-http2.md

 In HTTP/2, `:method`, `:scheme`, `:authority`, and `:path` are pseudo-header fields.
 It tries to compress headers and strip headers that are equal to the headers sent in the previous request.
 Clients that generate HTTP/2 requests directly should use the `:authority` pseudo-header field instead of the `Host` header field.

+> It's possible to send a request to a server just by using DNS to get the IP address from the URL's "hostname". `Host` / `:Authority` headers exist to specify which site to access when multiple sites are hosted on the same IP address.

 ```
 # HTTP/1.x
 # the first request